chukiagosoftware/software-engineer-blog/content/pages/about.md

 com/edam-software/python_markdown_github_emoji_extension) to easily add them to .md files such as those used on this [Pelican](https://docs.getpelican.com) blog!
 Go me!!  :rotating_light:

 [Python Markdown](https://python-markdown.github.io/extensions/api/#inlineprocessors) internals are a pain in the ass, but adding extensions is relatively easy.
-I used the current 3.4.1 version with **InlineProcessor** and then I had a :tropical_drink: or two.
-Just kidding, I probably went for a :bike: ride.
+I used the current 3.4.1 version with InlineProcessor and then went for a  :bike:  ride.

 If you realize these Github icons are kind of large by default, 64x64.
-To fix that, I used some magical CSS:
+To fix that, I used some magical CSS, see below!
+Full details are [right here]({filename}../pelican_github_emojis.md)

      .ghe_emoji img{
         padding: 0;